rudolfII/XtKeyboard/README.md

 the press code by 128, i.e., for the Space key is 57 + 128 =
 185.

-The code does not use DigitalWrite() / DigitalRead() etc., those seemed to have significant overhead and thus caused real problems (those were debugged by monitoring DEBUG0 and DEBUG1 outputs -- which exist only for this purpose and can be actually removed from the code).
+The code does not use digitalWrite() / digitalRead() -- those seemed to have significant overhead and thus caused real problems (eventually debugged by monitoring DEBUG0 and DEBUG1 outputs on an oscilloscope; DEBUG0,1 exist only for this purpose and can be removed from the code).
+Furthemore, the serial line was also used for debugging and can be removed.
+(A little surprise here was that the code does not drive the hardware serial-line pins of the processor but, instead, a serial line interface is created also over the USB connection [alongside the keyboard protocol proper]).

 (The programming of the beetle was done using Arduino IDE and the usbasp programmer, but any other method is, of